-The left and center graphs in Figure 5 show the RDP and control traffic averaged over the whole trace for the Poisson traces with different session times.
+Figure 5(a) and (b) shows the average control traffic and RDP for the Poisson traces with different session times.
 The control traffic increases significantly as the average session time drops.
 The control traffic is 22 times higher when the average session time is 15 minutes than when it is 600.
 The control traffic drops when the session time decreases to 5 minutes because 7% of the nodes die before they become active due to increased failure rate.